Kingxukai/linux/Documentation/sound/soc/codec.rst

 -------------------------------
 Each codec driver must have a struct snd_soc_dai_driver to define its DAI and PCM capabilities and operations.
-This struct is exported so that it can be registered with the core by your machine driver.
+This struct is exported so that it can be registered with the woke core by your machine driver.

 e.g.
 ::